guanchao1992/ImagesetEditor/README.md

 Development in Visual Studio 2013 C#

-Preview
+Overview
 ==============

+Be confused in merging lots of images?
+You might consider using this tool.

-Fast merge images and easily to export image's data.
+* Fast merge images and easily to export image's data.

+* Auto typesetting same height or width images.

+* Save to project file.

 Support input formats: BMP / JPG / PNG